 There’s no such thing as too much spice.
 Salt and sugar have taken over our taste buds, though, and fight our love for interesting flavors.
 In history, we loaded up on spices for many reasons, most of which have been resolved by modern knowledge.
 We no longer need spices to preserve food, for example, now that we have refrigeration.
 Nonetheless, there is very strong evidence that we need spices in order to best regulate our body, so don’t be shy with them!

 When preparing a recipe, use the called-for amounts of spice as a baseline.
 Then, put as much in as needed for brilliant flavor, before salting the dish!
 With the exception of a few spices, which overpower all other flavors (such as cloves, allspice, and nutmeg), most spices can easily be doubled.
 Even better, the “spicier” the dish, the less salt necessary, increasing its health benefits further.

 For the best spices, find an ethnic market or spice shop nearby.
-Most Americans don’t use spices frequently, and as a result they tend to sit and grow old on grocery store shelves, where they lose their potency and flavor.
-At ethnic markets and spice shops, the spices are bought frequently so there is more turnover and potency.
+Most Americans don’t use spices frequently, and, as a result, they tend to sit and grow old on grocery store shelves, where they lose their potency and flavor.
+At ethnic markets and spice shops, the spices are bought frequently so there are more turnover and potency.

 Regardless of what else you believe about food, there is no denying the power of vegetables.
 In addition to promoting health in nearly every other way, vegetables are high in phytonutrients, which will actively combat inflammation.
 In addition, vegetables fill you up and help you stay full longer, meaning you will be less likely to eat other pro-inflammatory foods.